Skip to content

 #Enable iCloud Photos on Both Devices

 On your iPhone: Go to Settings > [your name] > iCloud > Photos.
-Turn on Sync This iPhone.
-If it’s already on, toggle it off, wait 10 seconds, and toggle it back on.
+Switch on Sync This iPhone.
+If it already shows on, toggle it off, count to 10, and turn it back on.
+The forced refresh kicks the sync queue.

 On your Mac: Open System Settings > [your name] > iCloud > Photos.
-Turn on Sync This Mac.
-On older macOS versions, go to System Preferences > Apple ID > iCloud and check the Photos box.
+Switch on Sync This Mac.
+On macOS Monterey or older, the path is System Preferences > Apple ID > iCloud, then check the Photos box.

 #Check Your Apple ID and iCloud Storage

 Open Settings > [your name] on your iPhone.
-The email address at the top is your Apple ID.
+The email at the top is your Apple ID.
 On your Mac, check System Settings > [your name].
-They must match.
+The two addresses must match exactly, including any plus aliases.

-If iCloud storage is full, new photos won’t upload.
-Check it at Settings > [your name] > iCloud > Manage Account Storage.
-Apple gives you 5 GB free, and the 50 GB plan costs $0.99/month.
+If your iCloud quota is full, new photos won’t upload.
+Check it at Settings > [your name] > iCloud > Manage Account Storage on iPhone, or System Settings > [your name] > iCloud > Manage on Mac.
+Apple gives 5 GB free with every Apple ID, and the cheapest paid tier is $0.99 per month for 50 GB.

 #Restart Both Devices

-iPhone: Hold the side button and volume button together until the power slider appears, slide to shut down, wait 30 seconds, turn it back on.
+iPhone: Hold the side button and either volume button until the slider appears, slide to power off, wait 30 seconds, then press the side button to power on.

-After both devices come back up, open the Photos app on your Mac and wait a few minutes. iCloud sync sometimes needs a fresh connection to pick up where it left off.
-If photos start appearing, you’re done.
+After both devices come back, open the Photos app on the Mac and wait 5 minutes. iCloud Photos sometimes needs a clean Wi-Fi connection to resume.
+If thumbnails start filling in, the sync queue is moving again.

 #Why Isn’t My iPhone Appearing in Finder?

-First, when you plug your iPhone into the Mac, a “Trust This Computer?” prompt appears on the iPhone screen.
-You must tap Trust and enter your passcode.
-If you tapped Don’t Trust by mistake, disconnect the cable, go to Settings > General > Transfer or Reset iPhone > Reset Location & Privacy, then reconnect.
+The Trust prompt comes first.
+When you plug your iPhone into the Mac, a “Trust This Computer?” dialog appears on the iPhone.
+Tap Trust and enter your passcode.
+If you tapped Don’t Trust by accident, disconnect the cable, go to Settings > General > Transfer or Reset iPhone > Reset > Reset Location & Privacy, then reconnect to get a fresh prompt.

 #Transfer Photos Using AirDrop

-According to Apple’s AirDrop support page, both Bluetooth and Wi-Fi must be enabled on both devices for AirDrop to work, and the devices should be within about 30 feet of each other.
-If your Mac doesn’t show up as a target, toggle Bluetooth off and on.
-If AirDrop gets stuck, restart both devices.
+Apple confirms that both Bluetooth and Wi-Fi must be on for AirDrop, and the 2 devices should sit within 30 feet for a stable transfer.
+If your Mac doesn’t appear as a target, toggle Bluetooth off and on.
+If AirDrop is stuck on Waiting, restart both devices to clear the handshake.
+For ongoing trouble, our AirDrop not working guide covers 12 more fixes.

 #Update iOS and macOS

 Outdated software causes sync bugs.
-Apple fixes iCloud-related issues in nearly every point release.
+Apple ships fixes for iCloud Photos in nearly every iOS and macOS point release.

 iPhone: Go to Settings > General > Software Update.
-Install any available update.
+Tap Update Now if anything is available.

 Mac: Go to System Settings > General > Software Update.